Boubacar7/ptfastro/src/content/work/mission1.md

 img: /assets/stock-1.jpg
 img_alt: Iridescent ripples of a bright blue and pink liquid
 description: |
-  As part of Groupe BPCE's Cloud/DevOps team, I work as a DevOps & Cloud Architect for the automation, deployment of banking banking applications and also the group's internal cloud services for Banque Populaire, Caisse d'Epargne, BRED and Natixis.
+  As part of Groupe BPCE's Cloud/DevOps team, I work as a DevOps & Cloud Architect for the automation, deployment of banking applications and also the group's internal cloud services for Banque Populaire, Caisse d'Epargne, BRED and Natixis.
 tags:
   - Openshift
-  - ArgoCD
-  - Ansible Automation Platform
-  - Splunk
-  - ACM
-  - kyverno
+  - GitOps
-  - MetalLB
+  - CI/CD
-  - ACS
+  - Pure Storage
 ---

 ## DevOps Architect